dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

     specific hardware type does have some correlation to the types of effects these high-magnitude, low-probability events can have.

+- in skewing social media algorithm results

+### How to address the informational impacts of Infinitesimals in AI

+- from a qualitative understanding of the how infinitesimal values from many trainings of an algorithm relate to each other, refine many instances of an analytical model into a single instance of an analytical model with far more effective "coverage" of the space of infinitesimally-valued events. so, you are focused on refining the parity of the space of infinitesimals -- since the presence/absence of encountering infinitesimally-valued and properly valuing their impact on your algorithm is critical for accuracy and comprehensive coverage of cases/types.
+  - this is critical for representation learning and quantum learning

+- train many instances of a machine learning algorithm (ML1).
+  - have the higher-level algorithm (ML2) note a "boundary" of infinitesimally-valued layers or event types. extract ontologically a quantitative understanding of the qualitative "meanings" of your infinitesimally valued nodes/elements from ML1 algorithm instances
+    - here, you are correlating subsets of values from ML1 instances with each other.
+Each their own analytical system with similar rates of accuracy, . such approaches for refining many instances of some lower-level ML1 algorithm are already widely used.
+  - from there, utilize a diffeomorphic approach.

+- how to apply the above to psychology and why it matters for freud/jung (especially for diffeomorphic understandings of psychological development contained in Freud's work)

 ### And from then everafter, the phrase "we shared a moment" was never the same...